Arjun07byte/Shorten_Link_Android/README.md

 # 😎😎 Shorten_Link_Android 😎😎

-Android application to shorten long URLs into a single click by just choosing the application while sharing the URLs.
+Android application to shorten long URLs into a single click by just choosing the application while sharing the URLs ( made in just 6 days).

 Application uses ROOM database to let the user access all the links they shortened in past, uses RETROFIT to call the cutt.ly API.